hulk66/timeline/README.md

 https://user-images.githubusercontent.com/71876828/149617848-ed456d59-cc71-4eb3-881e-2ee91bb81c21.mp4

+## New 0.95
+* Frontend reworked in order to use the space more effectively.
+Again trying to mimic Google Photos for the layout a bit more
+* Separated a dedicated worker for video conversion.
+Otherwise ffmpeg will eat all CPU resources.
+Now, there is only one video conversion task happening at a time

 ## Next to come
 * Bug fixing
 * Better face assignment for faces where the confidence level is a MAYBE